 As the electrons surge out of the block, they create a brilliant, high current, lightning-like discharge that lasts for only 40-80 billionths of a second (40-80 ns).
 The peak current in the above discharge (taken through a dark filter to reduce its brilliance) is estimated at over 500 amperes.
 A larger specimen, such as the 12" specimen above, may have discharge currents of several thousands of amperes.
 The energetic electrical discharges create millions of permanent microscopic fractures arranged in tree-like branching chains.
 The characteristic fractal pattern that's left behind is called a Lichtenberg figure - or what we call a "Captured Lightning" sculpture.
 A video showing how we make these can be seen here.

 (Click on image for larger view)capacitor.
-When injected with trillions of extra electrons from a particle accelerator, a harmless-looking slab of acrylic can retain a surprising amount of energy.
+When injected with trillions of extra electrons from a particle accelerator, a harmless-looking slab of acrylic can retain a surprising amount of electrostatic energy.
 For example, the charged region within a 12"x 12" x 1" specimen can store almost 1000 Joules (watt-seconds) of electrostatic energy - about 3X the maximum energy from a hearty defibrillator.
-Discharging large Lichtenberg figures must be done carefully, since the high current discharge could potentially injure, or even kill, an unwary experimenter.
+Discharging large Lichtenberg figures must be done carefully, since the high current discharge could potentially injure, or even kill, unwary experimenters.
 Because of their intricate detail and beauty, our Captured Lightning sculptures bridge the boundary between art and science.
 The chains of tiny fractures behave as microscopic mirrors, reflecting ambient light, and brilliantly glowing when illuminated through an edge.
 Considerably more information about these fascinating scientific sculptures can be found here.
 Stoneridge Engineering is proud to be the premiere source for the world's most beautiful 2D and 3D Lichtenberg figures.
 Be sure to visit Gallery1, Gallery2, and Special Lichtenbergs to view some of our best work.

 What Happens when a LIVE High Voltage Power Line Hits the Ground?